 HSCRP / C-Reactive Protein, High Sensitivity, Serum is the appropriate C-reactive protein test to order to assess risk of cardiovascular disease or events

 In normal healthy individuals, C-reactive protein (CRP) is a trace protein (<8 mg/L).

 Elevated values are consistent with an acute inflammatory process.

 After onset of an acute phase response, the serum CRP concentration rises rapidly (within 6-12 hours and peaks at 24-48 hours) and extensively.
 Concentrations above 100 mg/L are associated with severe stimuli such as major trauma and severe infection (sepsis).

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Elevated C-reactive protein (CRP) values are nonspecific and should not be interpreted without a complete clinical history.
+Elevated CRP values are nonspecific and should not be interpreted without a complete clinical history.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.